 And if cruising with the family, your internet demands will undoubtedly be even higher…

-A combination of Netflix, YouTube, or HBOGO now may be added to your list of internet requirements.
+A combination of Netflix, YouTube, or HBOGO now may be added to your list of boat internet requirements.
 But no worries.
 Whatever your price range and internet requirements are, there are ways to stay connected while out at sea.
 I will provide with you with some internet solutions to stay connected while out cruising, as well as some recommended devices to support each option.

-Your three main options for onboard internet, at least for full internet access as is needed to stream shows and movies, are:
+Your three main options for onboard internet, at least for full boat internet access as is needed to stream shows and movies, are:

 - Connecting with marina WiFi